Dornier Do 335 ‘Pfeil’ (Arrow) fighter-bomber of the Luftwaffe.

-Then, the Do 335 official tests were carried out in Rechlin and, with the exception of low stability problems due to the length of the aircraft, the reports of the test pilots were mostly positive.
+Then, the Do 335 official tests were carried out in Rechlin and, except for low stability problems due to the length of the aircraft, the reports of the test pilots were mostly positive.
 In particular the speed, acceleration, turning circle and the good handling of the aircraft surprised most pilots.
-Thus the development preceded quickly and without major problems.
+Thus the development proceeded quickly and without major problems.

 Although heavy, the Do 335 was powerful and very fast and, for understandable reasons, was the first aircraft to have a standard ejector seat.

 Up to the end of the war only 36 or 37 Do 335 could be finished.
 These included 13 pilot aircraft in the prototype status, 10 pre-production planes of the A-0, 11 A-1 and two A-12 double-seat training aircraft.

 Another 70 to 80 Do 335 arrows were in the final production and were waiting for components.

 To the difficulties caused by the critical war as well the transport situation there were still constant changes to the priorities for the aircraft.

 In November 1943 it was decided to build a fast bomber to attack British cities or ground troops instead of a heavy fighter.
 In January 1944 a reconnaissance aircraft was called for (since the conventional recon aircraft could no longer bring enlightenment results to the imminent invasion from Britain), in March 1944 the heavy fighter again to ward off the US day bomber attacks.